tbiswal/graphql-laravel/README.md

 A prototype of GraphQL API in Laravel application

 ##
-Mainly in this prototype I did CRUD for books using GraphQL
+Mainly in this prototype, I did CRUD operations using books as an entity

 ##
 Reference: https://www.twilio.com/blog/build-graphql-powered-api-laravel-php